albionlawrence/quantum_part_1/_sources/chapter10/two_particle_reduction.md

 # Reduction of the Two-Body Problem

+Our goal here is to set up the Hilbert space and the Hamiltonian, for the pruposes of solving the time-independent Schroedinger equation.

 ## The Hilbert space

 At its core we are studying the Coulomb attraction between two spin-$\half$ particles (the proton and the electron) moving in space.
 Each of them can be labeled by their position (in a position basis) and their spin.
 For this section of the notes we will mostly ignore the spin degrees of freedom (they will come back later).
 The resulting Hilbert space is